SalemC/EntTS/README.md

         this.entities.forEach((entityId) => {
             const entity = new Entity(entityId);

-            // Grab a reference to the underlying `PositionComponent` for each entity. const position = entity.getComponent(PositionComponent);
+            // Grab a reference to the components for the current entity. const position = entity.getComponent(PositionComponent);
+            const gravity = entity.getComponent(GravityComponent);

+            // These components should never be null, but better safe than sorry! if (!position || !gravity) return;

-            // Then, let's perform some changes to that component! position.y -= entity.getComponent(GravityComponent).amount;
+            // Then, let's perform some changes to that component! position.y -= gravity.amount;
         });
     }
 }